 The conversion from one set of servers to another, more capable, set of servers was supposed to be a slam dunk.
 In fact, the process was so routine that there was no plan to extend a service outage past a maximum of three hours.
-However,
+However, when the data center technicians began the process, they discovered that none of the cables connecting the old servers were labeled, and the old servers had not been mounted properly in the equipment racks.
+Once the cables were disconnected, with difficulty, some of the cables were found to have broken plugs and, in any case, it was hard to figure out where they needed to be plugged into the new boxes.

 To make a long story short: An outage that was supposed to take only about 20 minutes ended up taking five hours.
 Furthermore, in the panic to get service restored, temporary cables were strung between equipment racks, leaving a rat's nest of wiring on the floor and necessitating additional service outages later to clean up the mess.